 Retailing for $53,000 the La Chaux-de-Fonds is named after the city that is incidentally Le Corbusier’s birthplace and Girard-Perregaux’s homebase.
 It features one of his early works reproduced through a bas-relief of a mother-of-pearl dial.

 Le Corbusier moved to Paris in 1917, and pairing a steel case with a cowhide strap creates the $21,300 Paris watch, reminiscent of the chaise lounge he once created.
-To honor the modular system of architectural proportion, the golden ratio, and applied perception of light that Le Corbusier first imagined and created, the three elements are represented through a figure that is etched three times on the dial of the watch.
+To honor the modular system of architectural proportion, the golden ratio, and applied perception of light that Le Corbusier first imagined and created, the three elements are represented through a figure etched three times on the watch’s dial.

 [Artinfo and Worldtempus]